 Three vaccines are approved to protect people from the high-risk HPV strains that cause the most cancers.
 Two of these vaccines are approved for use in all males and females while one is approved only for females.

 All male and female children in the US under 26 are recommended to receive the HPV vaccine.
 Routine vaccination is recommended at the ages of 11 or 12 during their pre-teen check-up, but the vaccination series can begin as young as 9.

 In the UK, all female children are recommended to receive the vaccine at 12 and 13.
 Please see our Vaccination page to learn more about these vaccines and how they are effective in the fight against cancer.

 HPV is transmitted through skin-to-skin contact.
-In addition to immunisation against various strains of the virus, staying safe from HPV-associated cancers involves protecting yourself from HPV infection.
+In addition to immunization against various strains of the virus, staying safe from HPV-associated cancers involves protecting yourself from HPV infection.
 To do so means avoiding all intimate manual and genital contact with another person for an entire lifetime.

 HPV is transmitted through multiple forms of sexual contact.
 HPV has even been found in young women and men who report no-to-limited penetrative sexual activity, reaffirming the importance of vaccination prior to any form of sexual activity.
 HPV transmission is also possible through all forms of sex, including oral sex.
 Emerging studies show that there may also be oral-to-oral transmission of HPV, but more studies are needed to show whether this transmission is possible through kissing.

 Since most people will have at least one intimate partner at some point in their lives, nearly every person will be exposed to HPV.
 Someone with one life partner can still get HPV.
 However, a sexually monogamous relationship with an uninfected partner will likely reduce your chance of exposure to the virus.
 Most people are unaware that they are – or were ever – infected.